dimagi/django-field-audit/README.md

 ```

 The audit chain can be updated to use custom auditors (subclasses of
 `field_audit.auditors.BaseAuditor`).
-If `changed_by` auditing is not desired,
+If `change_context` auditing is not
-the audit chain can be cleared to avoid extra processing:
+desired, the audit chain can be cleared to avoid extra processing:

 ```python
 FIELD_AUDIT_AUDITORS = []